-The way it works is that our bodies starts to run out of glycogen stores when we go without food for a period of around twelve hours, then our bodies flip into more of a fat burning mode.
-As fat is a slow-burning fuel, you not only have a more balanced energy supply, but food cravings start to disappear which makes it easier for you to make healthier food choices – it’s a win win!
+The way it works is that our bodies start to run out of glycogen stores when we go without food for a period of around twelve hours, then our bodies flip into more of a fat-burning mode.
+As fat is a slow-burning fuel, you not only have a more balanced energy supply, but food cravings start to disappear which makes it easier for you to make healthier food choices – it’s a win-win!
 How do you think our ancestors endured crippling periods of nothing or very little to eat?!
 They simply let their biology take care of things by burning fat for fuel.

 Prescribed diets often mean following a strict set of rules with calorie restrictions.
 With intermittent fasting, you dictate when you eat and what you eat within a certain window of time, and fast when the window is closed.
 In fact, it’s something we do each night while we sleep.